Wrangling Datasets SOP

 The primary wrangler should upload the spreadsheet to the ingest production ui to check the validity of the spreadsheet.

-If attaching a submission to a project that already exists in the ingest ui:
+In order to upload a spreadsheet, you need to attach spreadsheet into a submission to a project that already exists in the ingest ui:

-4. To upload a fixed spreadsheet to the project:
+1. To upload a fixed spreadsheet to the project:

 1. Fix the errors in the spreadhseet and return to the existing project in the ui